prudhvi1709/caption-generator/README.md

 - Python 3.13 or higher
 - FFmpeg installed on your system
-- Google Gemini API key
-- OpenAI API key (via OpenRouter)
+- LLM Foundry API token

 ### Setup